rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 ### 1.1 Creating and Combining Views

-* Section 1 Create a New Project and Explore the Canvas
+* Section 1 : Create a New Project and Explore the Canvas
+* Section 2 : Customize the Text View